software-mansion/react-native-screens/guides/CONTRIBUTING.md

 7. Post and merge ASAP upgrade of the main branch reference of `react-navigation`

 > [!WARNING]
-> Those steps are crucial, if you change the API in react-native-screens and won't merge react-navigation changes the libraries may go out of sync and crash i.e. because of not existing property.
+> Those steps are crucial, since changing the API in react-native-screens without merging react-navigation changes may cause both libraries going out of sync and crashing (i.e. because of not existing property).
 On the other hand, if you don't perform step 6 and 7, test examples and showcase app may stop working in react-native-screens.

 See you on GitHub! 🎉